Q. When should I expect my tax bill?

 - You may also mail your tax payment to: Tax Collector, PO Box 299, Ridgefield, CT 06877-0299.
 If you want a receipt please send a stamped self-addressed envelope.
 However, you can use your cancelled check as a receipt.
 Make checks payable to: "Tax Collector, Town of Ridgefield".

-- You may pay by credit card either in the office or by telephone.
+- You may pay by credit or debit card either in the office or by telephone.
 Please note that there is a fee payable to Nationwide Payment Systems for this service of 2.45% of the payment subject to a minimum fee of $3.00.

-- You may pay your bills online
+- You may pay your bills online.

 |Click here to pay your bills online